aiwilliams/mlist/README.txt

 == SYNOPSIS:

-Let's say you want you web application to have a mailing list feature.
+Let's say you want your web application to have a mailing list feature.
 Let's also say you care about the UI, and you don't want to learn all about creating the correct HTML structures for a mailing list.
 You want to have lots of power for searching the mail, and you have your own strategy